Royals On A Mission: Kate Middleton, Prince William, And Prince Harry Shed Light On Mental Health

 “Fear or reticence — or a sense of not wanting to burden another – means that people suffer in silence, allowing the problem to grow larger and larger unchecked,” she said.

-[Featured image by Alastair Grant – WPA Pool/Getty Images]
+[Featured Image by Alastair Grant – WPA Pool/Getty Images]